Return to main page

 THORNHILL COMMUNITY HALL

-The community of Thornhill is centred around 256 th Avenue and 100 th Street on the southern slope of Grant Hill between Whonnock and Ruskin.
+The community of Thornhill is centred around 256 th Avenue and 100 th Street on the southern slope of Grant Hill.

 The area is not clearly defined.
 Thornhill straddles the borders of the historic Whonnock and Albion and many residents have an affiliation with these communities as well.